The Russian accusative case was the first ‘real’ case I learned 5 years ago.

 Я обнимаю Персика – I hug Peach (my cat’s name is Persik))

-If you’re first learning the accusative case, don’t pay attention to this at this point in time.
+If you’re first learning the nouns in the accusative case, don’t pay attention to this at this point in time.

 First learn the genitive case.